blackberry-garance/flowershow-app/blog/how-to-set-custom-favicon.md

 - Ensure good contrast - your icon should be recognizable even at small sizes
 - Test different sizes - your favicon should look good both in browser tabs and bookmarks
 - Consider using .ico format for best browser compatibility

-> [!note]
-> Custom favicons are a premium feature.
-Check out our [pricing page](https://flowershow.app/pricing) to learn more about premium features.